G2 32 x 32 White Circle

 You want a low churn rate.
 A high one is potentially indicative of functionality problems elsewhere that can be determined by checking when and where the app crashes or users log out or drop off.

-Churn rate can also be due to a lack of updates or changes, new content, or new levels of achievement — if your app is a game or gamified in some way.
+The churn rate can also be due to a lack of updates or changes, new content, or new levels of achievement — if your app is a game or gamified in some way.

 Mobile App KPI Churn Rate